BindaCMS/binda/README.md

 RAILS_ENV=test rails db:migrate
 ```

 The above command might generate an error.
 This is probably because you have previously installed Binda and the generator finds migration both in `binda/db/migrate` and `binda/spec/dummy/db/migrate`.
 To solve the issue, remove the `spec/dummy/db/migrate` folder and run the previous command again.
-Here below the oneliner (be aware that this destroy both development and test databases of the dummy app):

 ```bash
 cd spec/dummy